ar162387/AroundYouFYP/supabase/SCHEMA.md

 Security definer: yes (SECURITY DEFINER, search_path set to public)
 Volatility: volatile
 Definition: CREATE OR REPLACE FUNCTION public.update_updated_at_column() RETURNS trigger LANGUAGE plpgsql SECURITY DEFINER SET search_path TO 'public' AS $function$ BEGIN NEW.updated_at = NOW(); RETURN NEW; END; $function$

+RLS policies in public schema — summary
+Below are the Row-Level Security policies currently defined for tables in the public schema.
+I’ve grouped them by table and included action (SELECT/INSERT/UPDATE/DELETE/ALL), roles, and the policy expression(s).

+Notes:

+Role column shows the role the policy applies to (many are to public).
+“Definition” is the USING expression (controls visibility/which rows can be targeted).
+“Check” is the WITH CHECK expression (controls allowed row values on INSERT/UPDATE).
+If you want me to produce SQL to recreate, modify, or remove any policy, tell me which one(s) and I’ll provide or execute the DDL (destructive actions require confirmation). user_profiles

+"Users can view own profile" — SELECT — Roles: public
+USING: auth.uid() = id
+"Users can update own profile" — UPDATE — Roles: public
+USING: auth.uid() = id
+WITH CHECK: auth.uid() = id
+"Users can insert own profile" — INSERT — Roles: public WITH CHECK: auth.uid() = id consumer_addresses

+"Users can view their own addresses" — SELECT — Roles: public
+USING: auth.uid() = user_id
+"Users can insert their own addresses" — INSERT — Roles: public WITH CHECK: auth.uid() = user_id
+"Users can update their own addresses" — UPDATE — Roles: public
+USING: auth.uid() = user_id
+WITH CHECK: auth.uid() = user_id
+"Users can delete their own addresses" — DELETE — Roles: public
+USING: auth.uid() = user_id
+merchant_accounts

+"Users can view their own merchant account" — SELECT — Roles: public
+USING: auth.uid() = user_id
+"Users can insert their own merchant account" — INSERT — Roles: public WITH CHECK: auth.uid() = user_id
+"Users can update their own merchant account" — UPDATE — Roles: public
+USING: auth.uid() = user_id
+WITH CHECK: auth.uid() = user_id
+shops

+"Users can view their own shops" — SELECT — Roles: public
+USING: EXISTS (SELECT 1 FROM merchant_accounts WHERE merchant_accounts.id = shops.merchant_id AND merchant_accounts.user_id = auth.uid())
+"Users can insert their own shops" — INSERT — Roles: public WITH CHECK: EXISTS (SELECT 1 FROM merchant_accounts WHERE merchant_accounts.id = shops.merchant_id AND merchant_accounts.user_id = auth.uid())
+"Users can update their own shops" — UPDATE — Roles: public
+USING: EXISTS (SELECT 1 FROM merchant_accounts WHERE merchant_accounts.id = shops.merchant_id AND merchant_accounts.user_id = auth.uid())
+WITH CHECK: same as USING
+"Users can delete their own shops" — DELETE — Roles: public
+USING: EXISTS (SELECT 1 FROM merchant_accounts WHERE merchant_accounts.id = shops.merchant_id AND merchant_accounts.user_id = auth.uid())
+merchant_item_categories

+"merchant_item_categories_modify" — ALL — Roles: public
+USING: EXISTS (SELECT 1 FROM merchant_items mi JOIN shops s ON s.id = mi.shop_id JOIN merchant_accounts ma ON ma.id = s.merchant_id WHERE mi.id = merchant_item_categories.merchant_item_id AND ma.user_id = auth.uid())
+WITH CHECK: same as USING
+category_templates

+"category_templates_read" — SELECT — Roles: public
+USING: true
+item_templates

+"item_templates_read" — SELECT — Roles: public
+USING: true
+merchant_categories

+"merchant_categories_select" — SELECT — Roles: public
+USING: EXISTS (SELECT 1 FROM shops s JOIN merchant_accounts ma ON ma.id = s.merchant_id WHERE s.id = merchant_categories.shop_id AND ma.user_id = auth.uid())
+"merchant_categories_modify" — ALL — Roles: public
+USING: EXISTS (SELECT 1 FROM shops s JOIN merchant_accounts ma ON ma.id = s.merchant_id WHERE s.id = merchant_categories.shop_id AND ma.user_id = auth.uid())
+WITH CHECK: same as USING
+merchant_items

+"merchant_items_select" — SELECT — Roles: public
+USING: EXISTS (SELECT 1 FROM shops s JOIN merchant_accounts ma ON ma.id = s.merchant_id WHERE s.id = merchant_items.shop_id AND ma.user_id = auth.uid())
+"merchant_items_modify" — ALL — Roles: public
+USING: EXISTS (SELECT 1 FROM shops s JOIN merchant_accounts ma ON ma.id = s.merchant_id WHERE s.id = merchant_items.shop_id AND ma.user_id = auth.uid())
+WITH CHECK: same as USING
+merchant_item_categories (select)

+"merchant_item_categories_select" — SELECT — Roles: public
+USING: EXISTS (SELECT 1 FROM merchant_items mi JOIN shops s ON s.id = mi.shop_id JOIN merchant_accounts ma ON ma.id = s.merchant_id WHERE mi.id = merchant_item_categories.merchant_item_id AND ma.user_id = auth.uid())
+audit_logs

+"audit_logs_select" — SELECT — Roles: public
+USING: EXISTS (SELECT 1 FROM shops s JOIN merchant_accounts ma ON ma.id = s.merchant_id WHERE s.id = audit_logs.shop_id AND ma.user_id = auth.uid())
+"audit_logs_insert" — INSERT — Roles: public
+WITH CHECK: EXISTS (SELECT 1 FROM shops s JOIN merchant_accounts ma ON ma.id = s.merchant_id WHERE s.id = audit_logs.shop_id AND ma.user_id = auth.uid())
+shop_delivery_areas

+"Shop owners can view delivery areas" — SELECT — Roles: public
+USING: EXISTS (SELECT 1 FROM shops JOIN merchant_accounts ON merchant_accounts.id = shops.merchant_id WHERE shops.id = shop_delivery_areas.shop_id AND merchant_accounts.user_id = auth.uid())
+"Shop owners can insert delivery areas" — INSERT — Roles: public WITH CHECK: EXISTS (SELECT 1 FROM shops JOIN merchant_accounts ON merchant_accounts.id = shops.merchant_id WHERE shops.id = shop_delivery_areas.shop_id AND merchant_accounts.user_id = auth.uid())
+"Shop owners can update delivery areas" — UPDATE — Roles: public
+USING: EXISTS (same as above)
+WITH CHECK: EXISTS (same as above)
+"Shop owners can delete delivery areas" — DELETE — Roles: public
+USING: EXISTS (same as above)
+shops (public-read)

+"Anyone can view shops" — SELECT — Roles: public
+USING: true
+shop_delivery_areas (public-read)

+"Anyone can view delivery areas" — SELECT — Roles: public
+USING: true
+delivery_runners

+"Shop owners can view delivery runners" — SELECT — Roles: public
+USING: EXISTS (SELECT 1 FROM shops JOIN merchant_accounts ON merchant_accounts.id = shops.merchant_id WHERE shops.id = delivery_runners.shop_id AND merchant_accounts.user_id = auth.uid())
+"Shop owners can insert delivery runners" — INSERT — Roles: public WITH CHECK: EXISTS (same as USING condition)
+"Shop owners can update delivery runners" — UPDATE — Roles: public
+USING: EXISTS (same as USING condition)
+WITH CHECK: EXISTS (same as USING condition)
+"Shop owners can delete delivery runners" — DELETE — Roles: public
+USING: EXISTS (same as USING condition) shop_delivery_logic

+"Shop owners can view delivery logic" — SELECT — Roles: public
+USING: EXISTS (SELECT 1 FROM shops JOIN merchant_accounts ON merchant_accounts.id = shops.merchant_id WHERE shops.id = shop_delivery_logic.shop_id AND merchant_accounts.user_id = auth.uid())
+"Shop owners can insert delivery logic" — INSERT — Roles: public WITH CHECK: EXISTS (same as USING condition)
+"Shop owners can update delivery logic" — UPDATE — Roles: public
+USING: EXISTS (same as USING condition)
+WITH CHECK: EXISTS (same as USING condition)
+"Anyone can view delivery logic" — SELECT — Roles: public
+USING: true
+merchant_categories / merchant_items public visibility rules

+"Anyone can view active items from open shops" — SELECT on merchant_items — Roles: public
+USING: is_active = true AND EXISTS (SELECT 1 FROM shops s WHERE s.id = merchant_items.shop_id AND s.is_open = true)
+"Anyone can view active categories from open shops" — SELECT on merchant_categories — Roles: public
+USING: is_active = true AND EXISTS (SELECT 1 FROM shops s WHERE s.id = merchant_categories.shop_id AND s.is_open = true)
+"Anyone can view item categories from open shops" — SELECT on merchant_item_categories — Roles: public
+USING: EXISTS (SELECT 1 FROM merchant_items mi JOIN shops s ON s.id = mi.shop_id WHERE mi.id = merchant_item_categories.merchant_item_id AND mi.is_active = true AND s.is_open = true)
+orders

+"Consumers can view their own orders" — SELECT — Roles: public
+USING: auth.uid() = user_id
+"Consumers can insert their own orders" — INSERT — Roles: public WITH CHECK: auth.uid() = user_id
+"Merchants can view orders for their shops" — SELECT — Roles: public
+USING: EXISTS (SELECT 1 FROM shops s JOIN merchant_accounts ma ON ma.id = s.merchant_id WHERE s.id = orders.shop_id AND ma.user_id = auth.uid())
+"Merchants can update orders for their shops" — UPDATE — Roles: public
+USING: EXISTS (same as above)
+WITH CHECK: EXISTS (same as above) order_items

+"Consumers can view their own order items" — SELECT — Roles: public
+USING: EXISTS (SELECT 1 FROM orders o WHERE o.id = order_items.order_id AND o.user_id = auth.uid())
+"Consumers can insert order items for their orders" — INSERT — Roles: public WITH CHECK: EXISTS (SELECT 1 FROM orders o WHERE o.id = order_items.order_id AND o.user_id = auth.uid())
+"Merchants can view order items for their shops" — SELECT — Roles: public
+USING: EXISTS (SELECT 1 FROM orders o JOIN shops s ON s.id = o.shop_id JOIN merchant_accounts ma ON ma.id = s.merchant_id WHERE o.id = order_items.order_id AND ma.user_id = auth.uid())